What are the signs?

 - the child is not attending or refusing to attend the service or school.

-If you think a child is showing more serious signs of anxiety, speak to their family about your concerns and suggest they talk to their general practitioner (GP).
+If you think a child is showing more serious signs of anxiety, speak to their family about your concerns and suggest they talk to their GP.
 The child may need a referral to a mental health professional for an assessment.
-Psychological support for anxiety usually involves teaching children techniques to help them reduce their avoidance behaviours and manage their emotions more effectively.

 Be You Professional Learning

 Check out content on social and emotional learning (SEL) and teaching for resilience in the Learning Resilience domain.